simpleanilcha/ui-front-end-developer-intern/README.md

 ## Test
 The test is to check one's familiarity with what's going in and around the field.
-Visiting the [Link](http://te56v1.axshare.com/#c=2) will lead you the repository of **Visual Design (VD)** file.
+Visiting the [Link](http://te56v1.axshare.com/#c=2) will open the Wireframe.
 We expect you to convert the VD file into valid HTML, CSS and JS.

 ## Task

- * Visit the link (http://te56v1.axshare.com/#c=2) and download the Visual Design file.
+ * Visit the link for task's Wireframe: http://te56v1.axshare.com/#c=2)
+ * Individual should layout visual components i.e. Images, Colors, Spacings, Interaction etc. by self.
  * Convert the visual design into interactive prototype using valid HTML, CSS & JS syntax.
 (Hover on Navigation, Login button)
  * The prototype should be Responsive enough to scale across devices without any UI issues.
  * There is no boundries for using any Front-end frameworks but we prefer to see hand-coded codes from scratch.